Yaocool/async-oss/README.md

   * fix `asyncio_oss/iterators.py/_BaseIterator/__aiter__` method bug
   * add `list_buckets` test case in `tests/service_test.py` for `Service` class
   * bump version to 1.0.2
+* [June 27, 2023 - 1.1.0]
+  * remove unused objects and methods in `asyncio_oss/models.py` and `asyncio_oss/utils.py` to streamline sdk package
+  * support oss2==2.18.0 newest apis
+  * support global log
+  * bump version to 1.1.0

-# Discussions
+# Discussions Or Issues
-Any questions can be raised in Discussions, I will answer them from time to time~
+Any questions can be raised in `Discussions` or `Issues`, I will answer them from time to time.